neondatabase/neon/docs/rfcs/022-pageserver-delete-from-s3.md

 TLDR; There are two options, one based on control plane issuing actual delete requests to s3 and the other one that keeps s3 stuff bound to pageserver.
 Each one has its pros and cons.

+The decision is to stick with pageserver centric approach.
+For motivation see [Decision](#decision).

 ## Components

 pageserver, control-plane